Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: Lower Bound

 The size of $H'$ is

 Here the second equality follows from Conjecture \ref{conjecture}.

 When $r=2$ in the graph setting, our lower bound can degenerate to the known lower bound for EFT graph spanners \cite{bodwin2018optimal}.
-Since graphs are a special case of hypergraphs, a size lower bound for VFT hyperspanners $\Omega(f^{1-1/k}n^{1+1/k})$ follows from the graph case.
+This is the same for the VFT case.
+Comparing the VFT and EFT settings, the size lower bound $\Omega(f^{1-1/k}\cdot n^{1+1/k})$ for VFT spanners is higher than the best known size lower bound $\Omega(f^{1/2-1/(2k)}n^{1+1/k}+fn)$ for EFT spanners, demonstrating the inherent hardness of vertex fault tolerance.
+Our lower bounds for VFT and EFT hyperspanners in Theorems \ref{thm:lb} and \ref{thm:vft-lb} also exhibit similar behaviors.